quicksilverfox/ResearchPowl/Readme.md

 You may not know what I'm talking about, but the core algorithm has two important implications:

-- **It does NOT guarantee the absolute minimization of crossings (even worse, it doesn't say at all how far away from the optima the result would be).
-Nodes _could_ still be placed at obviously-suboptimal position**
+- **It does NOT guarantee the absolute minimization of crossings (even worse, it doesn't say at all how far away from the optimal the result would be).
+Nodes _could_ still be placed at obviously-suboptimal positions**
 - **It says (almost) nothing about the total length of edges.
-So edges may travel a bit of detour in order to get the destination.**
+So some edges may travel a bit of detour in order to get the destination.**

 It alone actually performs worse than the originally implemented algorithm in general, so I added an simple additional step after step 2 to further tune down the total edge length and number of crossings, but I still don't believe the result is anywhere near optimal.